mmd-ahd/heart-disease-uci-pytorch-nn/README.md

 * The implemented **PyTorch neural network** demonstrated the highest performance among the models tested, achieving a test accuracy of **~86.62%** and a top Macro F1 score of **0.8751** during hyperparameter experiments.
 * Among the traditional machine learning models, **Random Forest** and the **Ensemble Voting Classifier** showed strong comparative performance.
-* Models like Logistic Regression, LDA, and Naive Bayes underperformed, likely due to the complex, non-linear nature of the dataset and strong independence assumptions (for Naive Bayes).
+* Models like Logistic Regression, LDA, and Naive Bayes underperformed, likely due to the complex, non-linear nature of the dataset and strong independence assumptions.
-* Hyperparameter experiments revealed that network architecture (hidden layer sizes), learning rate, and batch size significantly impact the neural network's performance.
+* Hyperparameter experiments revealed that network architecture, learning rate, and batch size significantly impact the neural network's performance.

 ---